fiseni/NuSeal/README.md

    - Same directory as the application executable
    - Root of the solution or repository

-The license file should be named `YourProduct.license` where `YourProduct` matches the `productName` parameter used when creating the license.
+The license file should be named `YourProductName.license` where `YourProductName` matches the `productName` parameter used when creating the license.

 ## How It Works

-1. NuSeal adds a build task that runs during the build process
+1. NuSeal runs during the build process
-2. The task identifies assemblies marked with `NuSealProtectedAttribute`
-3. For each protected assembly, it extracts the embedded public key
+2. For each protected assembly, it extracts the embedded public key
-4. It searches for a matching license file in the project directory tree
+3. It searches for a matching license file in the project directory tree
-5. The license is validated against the public key
+4. The license is validated against the public key
-6. If no valid license is found, the build fails with an error
+5. If no valid license is found, the build fails with an error

 ## Give a Star! :star:
 If you like or are using this project please give it a star.
 Thanks!